Cognitive behavioural therapy (CBT)

 CBT can be challenging because it requires a lot of commitment and willpower.
 While it only takes a few months, it will be time-consuming during that period.
 For example, in addition to the one-to-one sessions, you will receive homework and tasks to complete.

-Cognitive restructuring or reframing, guided discovery, exposure therapy, journaling and thought records, activity scheduling, and behavior activation, behavioral experiments, relaxation and stress reduction techniques, role-playing, and other CBT techniques are used in the treatment of substance abuse.
+Cognitive restructuring or reframing, guided discovery, exposure therapy, journaling and thought records, activity scheduling, and behaviour activation, behavioural experiments, relaxation and stress reduction techniques, role-playing, and other CBT techniques are used in the treatment of substance abuse.